1940 World Series: Game 7

-Game 7 was over in 1 hour, 47 minutes.
-Detroit and pitcher Bobo Newsom clung to a 1-0 lead, courtesy of Charlie Gehringer's third inning RBI single off Paul Derringer, until the seventh.
-Frank McCormick hit a leadoff double.
+Paul Derringer was matched against Bobo Newsom], with both pitchers going for a complete effort in a game that lasted 1 hour and 47 minutes.
+Detroit clung to a 1–0 lead, courtesy of Charlie Gehringer's third inning RBI single off Paul Derringer, until the seventh.
+In that inning, Frank McCormick hit a leadoff double for Cincinnati.
 Jimmy Ripple came up and then hit a double to score McCormick and tie the game.
 Jimmie Wilson came up and delivered a perfect sacrifice bunt to advance Ripple to third base.
 Ernie Lombardi, placed in the game to pinch-hit for Eddie Joost, was then intentionally walked to bring up Billy Myers.
 He hit a sacrifice fly on a ball to deep center that scored Ripple to deliver the go-ahead run.
 While Charlie Gehringer had a leadoff single in the 8th inning, the Tigers would not record a single hit afterwards, with Earl Averill grounding out to clinch the game and Series for the Reds.